New Circuits

 It’s recommended to spend at least two days in Cusco or a similar altitude before starting the trek to acclimatize.
 Stay hydrated, eat light meals, and avoid strenuous activity in these first few days.

-Accommodation is in camping tents, which are provided by the 69 Explorer.
+Accommodation is in camping tents, which are provided by 69 Explorer.

 We provide a variety of meals catered to high-energy needs.
 This often includes a mix of local and international dishes.
 Vegetarian and other dietary needs can be accommodated if notified in advance.